 I got to thinking about the emails that land in my inbox and what I tend to respond to and what I don’t respond to.
 Helping others is absolutely one of my favorite things to do, but unfortunately, there’s just no way I can respond to everything.

 I don’t know how it works for you or for others who get a fair amount of email, but here are some things that make me more likely to respond.

 When I open an email that is paragraphs long, I feel overwhelmed.
 I try to sail through my emails as fast as humanly possible which puts me in sprinting mode.
 A loooong email makes me feel like I’m grinding to a halt.
 When that happens, I tend to resent it and then I delete.
 I’m not saying that’s good, I’m just sayin’.

 A lot of emails I get provide a lot of background.
 I understand this tendency because I am the QUEEN OF GIVING TOO MUCH BACKGROUND.
 I’m trying to work on this.
 But when I read emails, I really prefer only the essential background details.
 If I need more background, I can ask.

 3. Use numbered lists

 I like numbered lists, as in, if you have 3 questions for me, I’d much rather they be clearly identified by a “1, 2, 3” instead of being buried in a lot of text.
 I don’t do so well with questions buried in text.
 I tend to miss them.
 That leads me to…

 4. Tell me what you want

 Sometimes I get emails and by the time I get to the end, I have no idea what the sender wants from me.
 Do they want advice?
 Do they want me to check out their site?
 Are they just sending encouragement?
-Are they telling me in a not-so-direct way that they don’t like my post?
-I know it’s crazy, but this makes it really challenging to know how to respond.
+Are they telling me in a not-so-direct way they hate me?
+This makes it really challenging to know how to respond.

 5. Use automated email messages carefully, or not at all